How to make money with a business directory website

 – Doctors who prescribe a specific drug or cure

-– Medical marijuana friendly rentals (sounds crazy?
+– Medical marijuana-friendly rentals (sounds crazy?
 It could be, but it may soon be a thing in some U.S. states)

 2 Build the database

-Should I build my own database or wait for users to do it?
+Should I build my database or wait for users to do it?

-Start by adding listings yourself and ask friends and colleagues to help you with this task.
+Start by adding listings and ask friends and colleagues to help you with this task.

-Avoid scraping, the only data that can be scraped are details info such as business names, addresses, geo coordinates, telephone numbers, website addresses, email addresses and so on.
+The only data that can be scraped are detailed info such as business names, addresses, geo coordinates, telephone numbers, website addresses, email addresses, and so on.

-They must have better content compared to other pages that are currently ranking for the subject of your listings.
+They must have better content than other pages currently ranking for the subject of your listings.

 3 Incentivize User’s Reviews

-You should honestly review every listing that you know of, in your directory.
+You should honestly review every listing you know of in your directory.

 Users are more prone to submit their reviews in directories where they feel part of a community.

-A forum can help a lot, but you need to be present in your forum and build the community, or delegate the task to someone that can do it for you.
+A forum can help a lot, but you need to be present in your forum and build the community or delegate the task to someone that can do it for you.

 4 Be visible

-The higher the traffic, the easier it will become to monetize your WordPress Business Directory, or any online business for that matter.
+The higher the traffic, the easier it will become to monetize your Business Directory Website or any online business.

 Backlinks and great content are still the two most important factors to dominate Google search results pages.

-There are plenty of excellent blogs where you can learn SEO techniques, with lots of concepts and real life examples.
+There are plenty of excellent blogs where you can learn SEO techniques, with lots of concepts and real-life examples.

-There are niches that allows you to publish sharable content such as great pictures and videos.
-Take advantage of them to grow a community in social networks too.
+Please take advantage of them to grow a community in social networks too.

 5 Monetize your directory

-1) Sell listings.
+1) Sell featured listings.